andresbasilea/Sysyphus/content/Data Engineering/Data Engineering Fundamentals/Data Engineering Interview.md

 ![[Pasted image 20241204194648.png]]

+### Software One

+Of course!
+SoftwareOne is a global provider of software solutions and cloud technology services, headquartered in Switzerland.
+It was founded in 2000 and now has a strong global presence with over 9,000 employees.
+The company focuses on delivering end-to-end technology services, helping clients with their digital transformation, modernizing their IT strategies, and optimizing operational efficiency.
+I also understand that SoftwareOne emphasizes ensuring high-quality service while supporting businesses in managing and optimizing their software and cloud investments.
+It’s impressive how the company integrates innovation with customer-centric solutions.

+SAM - It involves the processes and technologies for managing and optimizing the purchase, deployment, maintenance, utilization and disposal of software applications within an organization.

+1985: Softwarepipeline
+Laura reyes sería mi jefa

 ### Present Yourself

 Hi!
 My name is Andrés Basile, I am 25 years old.
 I was born in Argentina, but I have been living in Mexico for almost my whole life.
 I am a Computer Engineer passionate about data, data engineering and Artificial Intelligence, topics which I specialized on during my time at college at the National Autonomous University of Mexico, from which I graduated as the second best average of my generation.